FernV/NativeCAM/README.md

 NativeCAM for LinuxCNC - realtime CAM

-WARNING : NEVER USE A SUPERUSER TERMINAL FOR INSTALLING LINUXCNC OR NATIVECAM YOU MAY HAVE NO WRITE PERMISSIONS TO FILES OR SUB-DIRECTORIES USE A REGULAR USER TERMINAL AND PREFIX WITH 'SUDO' ONLY WHEN REQUIRED

-Prefer cloning over downloading.

-Important files are catalogs/customize and catalogs/translating

-NativeCAM as a deb package will be supplied with next stable release of LinuxCNC (2.9) It will be automatically updated after changes are published.
+NativeCAM as a deb package can now be used with new stable release of LinuxCNC (2.7.9) It will be automatically updated after changes are published.

-In the meantime, it is available with the pre-release version.
-However you can use it as a non-deb with the following instructions.
-Follow them EXACTLY for immediate no-pain success.
+DO NOT USE AS A NONDEB_SETUP ANYMORE

 Pre-requisite is python-lxml package installed.
 If not install with 'sudo apt-get install python-lxml'

--Open a normal user terminal window in your home directory.
+-Open a normal user terminal window.
--Clone with : git clone https://github.com/FernV/NativeCAM.git
--Change directory to NativeCAM : cd NativeCAM
+-Copy this command :
+	curl -s https://packagecloud.io/install/repositories/FernV/NativeCAM/script.deb.sh | sudo bash
+	and enter pwd when asked
+-Copy this command :
+	sudo apt-get install nativecam
+	and enter pwd when asked
+You are done

--Type : ./ncam.py -h
+Type : ncam -h
+Important readme files are catalogs/customize and catalogs/translating

 1. Stand alone mode
 --------------------------------------------------------------------------------
-1. Using the command : ./ncam.py  will create and use ~/nativecam directory and copy support files and links in the sub-directory ncam However it is not meant to be usefull unless LinuxCNC was/is loaded with the right SUBROUTINE_PATH except to explore it's features
+1. Using the command : 'ncam' will create and use ~/nativecam directory and copy support files and links in the sub-directory ncam However it is not meant to be usefull unless LinuxCNC was/is loaded with the right SUBROUTINE_PATH except to explore it's features

-2. Embedded (non deb setup)
+2. Embedded
 --------------------------------------------------------------------------------
-1. Run first from ncam directory : sudo ./nondeb_setup.py
-	You WILL have to redo it after LinuxCNC updates
+1. Use with any of the supplied example from LinuxCNC Configuration Selector

 2. To use with your own inifile, it must first be edited.
-	Using the command : ./ncam.py -i(inifilename) -c('mill' | 'plasma' | 'lathe')
-	will automatically create a backup and modify your file.
+	From a normal user terminal, change directory to the one that contains your inifile Using the command : ncam -i(inifilename) -c('mill' | 'plasma' | 'lathe') will automatically create a backup and modify your file.
 	It will also prepare the sub-directory with needed files and links.
     If you use axis and -t option it will be embedded in a tab

-2. Start LinuxCNC normally with this commands : linuxcnc inifilename
+3. Start LinuxCNC normally with this command : linuxcnc inifilename

-	Open an example project
+4. Open an example project

 3. Tutorials